 Dr. Simone Christ is a cultural anthropologist with a focus on forced migration and labour migration.
 She holds a PhD (2015) in Southeast Asian Studies from the University of Bonn.
 For her PhD, she studied the culture of migration in the Philippines which evolved as a consequence of more than forty years of state-sponsored labour migration.
 In the TRAFIG project, she is inter alia responsible for empirical research in Germany.
 Apart from the TRAFIG project, she works in the project “Between civil war and integration—Refugees and the challenges and opportunities of societal change in North Rhine-Westphalia” on conflicts in refugee shelters and on long-term integration processes of refugees.

-Gizem Güzelant is currently a BA student of English, Social Sciences and Educational Sciences at the University of Bonn.
+Gizem Güzelant holds a Bachelor Degree (BA) in English, Social Sciences and Educational Sciences from the University of Bonn, where she is currently enrolled as a MA student of Political Science.
 During her studies, she spent a semester abroad at the University of Liverpool in the United Kingdom.
 Gizem supports the TRAFIG project as a student assistant.

 Susanne Heinke studied Slavic Studies at the University of Cologne and worked as a journalist in different newspapers and special interest journals as well as on TV and radio.
 She brought this experience to BICC in 2003 when she became the first ever Press Spokesperson and has since built up a public relations unit.
 Since 2012, Susanne is Head of Public Relations at BICC.
 In her work, Susanne actively contributes to all conceptual and practical aspects of BICC’s outreach activities as well as the enhancements of the institute’s corporate design.